syncfusion-content/wpf-docs/wpf/CheckedListBox/Getting-Started.md

 # Getting started with WPF CheckListBox

-This section explains how to display and select the required items using WPF [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control.
+This section explains how to display and select the required items using the WPF [CheckListBox](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.Tools.Controls.CheckListBox.html) control.

 ## Control Structure